Your Kitchen: Highlights from The April Weekly Projects

 5 Tips for a Streamlined Pantry:

-Don’t over-decant—only decant what you consistently use
+Only decant what you use often

 Week 3: Clean Out & Organize Your Cooking Utensils